Infineon/optiga-connect-iot/README.md

 #### How to read out EID

-The EID or eUICC-ID is the unique identifier of an embedded Universal Integrated Circuit Card (eUICC).<br> One option to get the EID is to read it electronically by means of Command-APDUs (Application Protocol Data Unit)<br> via the ISO/IEC 7816-UART:
+The EID or eUICC-ID is the unique identifier of an embedded Universal Integrated Circuit Card (eUICC)<br> One option to get the EID is to read it electronically by means of Command-APDUs (Application Protocol Data Unit)<br> via the ISO/IEC 7816-UART:
 ``` markdown